kroshu/kuka_drivers/doc/wiki/3_iiQKA.OS2_RSI.md

-## KSS driver (RSI)
+## iiQka driver (RSI)

 ### Setup

 #### Client side
 It is recommended to use the driver on a real-time capable client machine (further information about setting up the PREEMPT_RT patch can be found [here](https://github.com/kroshu/kuka_drivers/wiki/6_Realtime)).

-To set up the controller with WorkVisual (which is necessary if RSI is not yet installed), a Windows machine is also required.
+To set up the controller with iiQWorks.Sim (which is necessary if RSI is not yet installed), a Windows machine is also required.

 ##### Client IP configuration
-- Set a fixed IP in the subnet of the KLI interface for the Windows machine, which is required to connect to WorkVisual and transfer the project
+- Use the KRC's built in DHCP server (KSI) to connect to the windows machine (in this case leave the subnet settings as default) or set a fixed IP in the subnet of the KLI interface.
+This is required to connect to iiQWorks.Sim and transfer the project to the KRC
-- Set a fixed IP in the subnet of the RSI interface for the real-time machine, which is required to send commands via the RSI interface.
+- Set a fixed IP in the subnet of the KLI interface for the real-time machine, which is required to send commands via the RSI interface.

 #### Controller side
-These instructions were tested with RSI 4.1.3 (on KSS8.6) and RSI 5.0.2 (on KSS8.7)
+These instructions were tested with RSI 6.0.0 (on iiQKA.OS2)

 ##### Controller network configuration

-Windows runs behind the SmartHMI on the teach pad.
-Make sure that the **Windows interface** of the controller and the **PC with ROS** is connected to the same subnet.
+RSI can only communicate via the KLI network.
+Make sure that the controller network and the **PC with ROS** is connected to the same subnet.

-1. Log in as **Expert** or **Administrator** on the teach pad and navigate to **Network configuration** (**Start-up > Network configuration > Activate advanced configuration**).
+1. Log in as **Expert**, **Safety Maintenance Technician** or **Administrator** on the smartped and in the main menu bar navigate to **Network** menu (**System > System settings > Network**).

-   There should already be an interface checked out as the **Windows interface**.
-   - **Windows interface checkbox** should be checked.
-2. Add a new network for RSI:
+2. Change network settings:
-  - Press the **Advanced** button and **New interface**.
-  - Select **Mixed IP address** and keep the default settings:
-    - **Receiving task: Target subnet**
-    - **Real-time receiving Task: UDP**
+    - Set the **Allocation** to manual, to connect the ROS PC directly with the controller
-  - Set the IP address to a different subnet then the **KLI interface**.
+    - Set the **IP address** and the **Subnet mask** to the chosen address
-    - **Default gateway**: leave it empty
-    - **Windows interface checkbox** should NOT be checked

-3. Reboot the controller with a cold restart (**Shutdown > Check *Force cold start* and *Reload files* > Reboot control PC**).
+3. After pressing **Apply** the new network address should be configured.

+##### RSI configuration
+Configure your project in iiQWorks.Sim with the following steps:

+1. Add the desired RSI version (6.0.0 or above) to iiQWorks.Sim
+    - Download RSI option package from the **Software Repository** in **iiQworks.Cockpit**
+    - Open the Option Package Manager by the manage button in the **Add-ons** (**File > Options > Add-on > KUKA Option packages > Manage**)
+    - By clicking on the **plus sign** add the downloaded option package from your file system (it should be a **.kop** file).

+2. After adding the desired robot from the eCatalog by dragging it to the layout configure the option packages to use.
+    - In the **Component properties**, under **Option packages configuration** add the desired option packages with the plus sign.

+3. After adding the RSI option package under the **Home** page in the **devices** tab under **Option packages > iiQka.RobotSensorInterface**, there are two menu options available:
+    - The first one is a list of available context files.
+You can import, export and create new context files.
+The files can be visualized and edited with **RSIVisual**.
+    - The second is a list of ethernet configuration files.
+You can import, export and create new context files.
+The files can be visualized and edited with **XML editor**.

+4. Under the **Program** page the KRL program files are available

 ##### Update and upload configuration files
-There are 3 files necessary for RSI that are available in the `krl/KSS` directory:
+There are 3 files necessary for RSI that are available in the `krl/iiQKA_OS2` directory:

 - `ros_rsi_ethernet.xml`: specifies the data transferred via RSI and contains the IP configuration of the client machine:
   - The `IP_NUMBER` tag should be modified so that it corresponds to the IP address previously added for your (real-time) PC.